Back to Blog

 The catch is that SES is infrastructure, not a product.
 You get raw sending capability without the dashboard, templates, or automation that other platforms provide.
 You need to handle bounce processing, complaint tracking, and reputation management yourself.
 For Bolt.new projects with AWS expertise, SES can dramatically reduce email costs.

 Where it falls short: No marketing features.
 No visual builder.
 You manage deliverability yourself.
 Setup is more complex than plug-and-play alternatives.
-Not recommended unless you have AWS experience.
+Not recommended unless you have AWS experience and engineering time to invest.

 Best for: Teams with AWS expertise who want to minimize costs and can handle the infrastructure complexity.